 How to Cook Steak in the Oven

 From robust and savory to earthy and caramel-like, steaks pack tasty goodness into each mouthwatering bite.
-We'll show you how easy it is to prepare sensational steaks using your oven broiler.
+We'll show you how to cook steak in the oven by broiling.

 Choose the Right Cut of Beef

 Here are some good types of steak for broiling:

 Tip: For melt-in-your-mouth texture, look for steaks that are bright red with abundant marbling (stripes of fat in the meat).

 Step 1: Pat the steaks dry

 Use a paper towel to dry off each steak.
 Because surface wetness will delay a good sear, remove excess moisture to allow the steak to brown ideally.

 Step 2: Measure the thickness